Vincent Pierre

-Vincent Joseph Pierre is an American politician.
-He served as a Democratic member for the 44th district of the Louisiana House of Representatives.
+Vincent Joseph Pierre is an American politician who has served as a Democratic member for the 44th district of the Louisiana House of Representatives since 2012.

+Biography

-Pierre graduated from the Holy Rosary Institute, and then attended at the Southern University, where he earned his degree.
-Pierre worked as a businessperson.
+Pierre graduated from the Holy Rosary Institute in Lafayette, Louisiana, and attended at the Southern University, where he earned a degree.
+Pierre later worked as a businessperson.
 In 2012, he won the election for the 44th district of the Louisiana House of Representatives, succeeding Rickey Hardy.
 He assumed his office on January 9, 2012.
+He was elected to lead the Louisiana Legislative Black Caucus in 2022.